Phillnes/CISC-187/Activities/Activity-2.md

   {
   if (array(i) = t)
     {
       return i + 1;//Returns the placement in the array that the target value is located in.
+This also counts the number of steps.
     }
   }
   return -1;